Lobster Festival officials say Sea Goddess showed pride in her ‘illegal behavior’

 Of most concern, according to the statement, was a post by Hamlin that mentioned the Lobster Festival and coronation, “along with an inappropriate image.”
 The statement does not elaborate on what made the image inappropriate.

-After receiving the photos, festival officials met with Hamlin three times to discuss how the behavior demonstrated prohibits “the ability to fulfill the duties of the role of Sea Goddess.”
+After receiving the photos, festival officials met with Hamlin three times to discuss how the behavior demonstrated hinders “the ability to fulfill the duties of the role of Sea Goddess.”
 In two of the meetings Hamlin allegedly took responsibility for her actions, according to the statement.

 In the meetings, officials indicated that they would not discuss the specifics around what happened to “protect her privacy and dignity,” the statement said.
 However, Hamlin “then opted to post publicly online the reasons along with misinformation about the photographs.”